The robin redbreast is one of Britain's most recognisable and iconic birds and is a welcome sight in winter and is a common symbol of Christmas.

 When did the robin become associated with Christmas?

-The robin became Britain’s bird of Christmas largely because Victorian postmen, who wore red tunic, were known as robin redbreasts.
+The robin became Britain’s bird of Christmas largely because Victorian postmen, who wore red tunics, were known as robin redbreasts.
 Robins began to appear on Christmas cards and other festive missives as a symbol of the red breasted messenger.

 The association of robins with Christmas has its origins in biology and culture.
 Robins – in Britain at least – are birds of human habitations, especially gardens.
 These replicate their woodland-edge habitats, with the added bonus of gardeners digging up juicy worms.
 In winter, robins are hungry, so are more likely to come close to humans, whom they associate with food.
 And because they are feeling the cold, they fluff their feathers, so look even more endearing than usual.